LacledesLAN/README.1ST/GameServers/DockerAndGameServers.md

 # Using Docker for Game Servers

-The purpose of this document is to provide a high-level overview of our experiences using Docker to manage game servers at [Laclede's LAN](https://lacledeslan.com) events.
+The purpose of this document is to provide a high-level overview of our preferred practices and experiences using Docker to manage game servers at [Laclede's LAN](https://lacledeslan.com) events.
 A basic working knowledge of Docker and Linux networking is recommended (see *appendices* for learning resources).

 ## Why Docker?